Paul de Leeuw: Eurovision Song Contest 2006 incident

-De Leeuw is, despite being famous for a long time in the Netherlands, best-known internationally for presenting the results of the Dutch televote in the Eurovision Song Contest 2006.
-Usually, a spokesperson is supposed to present the televote by simply thanking the presenters, performers and fans, before giving the result, but instead the openly gay De Leeuw gave his mobile phone number to the male presenter Sakis Rouvas live on-air, and made ad-lib comments, which somewhat lengthened the Dutch results as compared to other countries.
+De Leeuw is best-known internationally for presenting the results of the Dutch televote in the Eurovision Song Contest 2006.
+A spokesperson is supposed to present the televote by simply thanking the presenters, performers and fans, before giving the result, but instead De Leeuw gave his mobile phone number to the presenter Sakis Rouvas live on-air, and made ad-lib comments, which somewhat lengthened the Dutch results as compared to other countries.

 De Leeuw also remarked that Rouvas and his female co-presenter Maria Menounos reminded him of Will & Grace.
 As the results were live and required for the contest to continue, De Leeuw could not be cut off until he finished giving the voting results.

 De Leeuw's actions resulted in negative comments from the commentators, with the BBC's Terry Wogan calling the act "pathetic" and asking "Who selected this eejit?" during the United Kingdom coverage of the contest.
-Other commentators, like the Portuguese Eládio Clímaco, didn't translate properly the gay remarks and said "he was saying that they really look like Greeks".
+The Portuguese Eládio Clímaco didn't translate the remarks properly and said "he was saying that they really look like Greeks".

-De Leeuw presented the votes again for the Netherlands at the 2007 contest, but this time did not cause quite as much of a stir as he did the year before.
+De Leeuw presented the votes again for the Netherlands at the 2007 contest, but this time did not cause as much of a stir as he did the year before.

 Animal rights dispute and controversy

 During a 2008 episode of Mooi!
-Weer De Leeuw, a vegan streaker wanting to draw attention to animal suffering managed to enter the sound stage.
+Weer De Leeuw, a vegan streaker wearing only briefs, wanting to draw attention to animal suffering managed to enter the sound stage.
 His body was covered in slogans such as "Stop animal suffering" and "Meat is murder".
 De Leeuw stopped security from escorting him from the stage to talk with him.
-De Leeuw to pull the man onto his lap and started poking at his underwear, insisting on "seeing his meat".
-As the man stood up, De Leeuw pulled down and eventually ripped off his underwear, saying, "then you must properly streak; off with those briefs."
+De Leeuw pulled the man onto his lap and started poking at his underwear, insisting on "seeing his meat".
+As the man stood up, De Leeuw pulled down and eventually ripped off his underwear, saying, "if you're going to streak, you have to streak; off with those briefs."

 The streaker later filed a police report, although the molestation charges have since been dropped.
 Some parents were shocked by the incident as the show was targeted at families as well.

 Israeli broadcast commotion

 De Leeuw identifies as a strong Eurovision Song Contest follower with his own perspectives and beliefs.
-He presented the Dutch Eurovision occasionally as a host and commentator in 1993, 1994, 1998, 1999, 2000, 2001, 2006 and 2007.
+He presented Nationaal Songfestival, the Dutch national final, in 1993, 1994, 1998, 1999, 2000, 2001, 2006 and 2007.
 In 1998 and 1999 together with Linda de Mol.
-In 1995 a lot of commotion came out of this because he had started a tirade and outburst against the Israeli song Amen.
+In 1995, a lot of commotion came out of this because he had started a tirade and outburst against the Israeli song Amen.

 Works

-In 2005, De Leeuw wrote the introduction to the Dutch edition of The Eurovision Song Contest – The Official History by John Kennedy O'Connor.
+In 2005, de Leeuw wrote the introduction to the Dutch edition of The Eurovision Song Contest – The Official History by John Kennedy O'Connor.